Collision-Aware Object-Goal Visual Navigation via Two-Stage Deep Reinforcement Learning: Experiments

-Figure~\ref{img_path} visualizes the sampled paths of L-sTDE model before and after using the proposed training method.
-After using the proposed method, L-sTDE bypasses obstacles and maintains a distance from them.
-For example, in Fig.~\ref{img_path}(b), the agent of the original L-sTDE gets stuck in front of the desk, while the agent using the proposed method rounds the corner of the table and gets closer to the target.
+Figure~\ref{img_path} illustrates representative navigation paths of L-sTDE model before and after applying the proposed training method.
+With the proposed method, L-sTDE successfully bypasses obstacles while maintaining safe distances.
+For example, in Fig.~\ref{img_path}(b), the original L-sTDE agent becomes stuck in front of a desk, whereas the agent trained with the proposed method rounds the corner of the table and progresses towards the target efficiently.